chz31/notes_and_examples/notes/sofa_experiments_log.md

 Plane motion should also increase 10 times to accomodate for small dt.

 **results**
 - Adding initial positions as rest positions and using homogeneous model: with or without fixed the upper tissue, anterior tissue region can both be pulled closer to the plate with a large constant force.
 However, without fixed the upper tissue, a smaller dt has to be added to compensate for the large force to avoid `dx > contact distance`.
 Also, when the upper tissue is not fixed vs deformation, there will be somewaht different deformation (of course).
-It looks like the fixed one (red) showed less changes because, when tissue is unfixed (blue), it has more freedom to move around within the orbit.<br>
+It looks like the fixed one (red) showed less changes because, when tissue is unfixed (blue transparent), it has more freedom to move around within the orbit.<br>
 <img width="250" alt="image" src="https://github.com/user-attachments/assets/ba4cb601-8a61-4f08-b74c-3f78d22a4968" />
 <img width="250" alt="image" src="https://github.com/user-attachments/assets/794fdc33-5ffa-4783-8c9c-2c813276f093" />

+- Heterogeneous model will require a higher force to restore it.
+This is a problem.
+Furthermore, it is better to start with a retracted heterogeneous rather than homogeneous mesh for the retraction scene.
+- Inferior rectus needs to be corrected to reduce its size or it may occupy the entire space inferior to the orbit.

 Task 2: create a multi-material model with multiple tissue types to try the workflow